ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 The **UserInterface** class defines the main GUI.
 The **ScheduleLengthDialog** class defines the dialog used to change the length of the schedule to be generated.
 The **ScheduleIO** class is a **static** class containing methods for reading and writing files.
 Instances of the **Worker** class represent individual workers.
 Instances of the **Schedule** class represent individual schedules.
 The **WorkerQueue** class defines the modified queue used to implement the scheduling algorithm, as outlined in [Section 4.
 Scheduling Algorithm and Data Structures](#4.
 Scheduling Algorithm and Data Structures).
 Instances of the **DoublyLinkedList** cell class are individual cells of a doubly-linked list.
 Each of these is described in more detail in [Section 6.
 Coding Requirements](#6.
 Coding Requirements) below.

 Note that some of the fields and properties are shown in the above diagram as labels on arrows.
 This indicates that the class where the arrow begins contains a field or property with the arrow's label as its name, and the class where the arrow leads is the type of that field or property.
 For example, `_lengthDialog` is a **private** field of type **ScheduleLengthDialog** within the **UserInterface** class.
 Similarly, double-headed arrows indicate collections.
 For example, `_workers` is a collection (in this case, an array) of **Workers** within the **UserInterface** class.

-The **LinkedListCell\<T\>** class is the same as the one you were to write for Lab Assignment 10.
-It has been included in the start code, and you will not need to change it.
-The **Scheduler** class will contain  methods for reading the input files and computing the schedule.
-The **Worker** class will represent a single worker.
-The **WorkerQueue** class will be the modified queue mentioned under "Scheduling Algorithm" above.
-Finally, the **UserInterface** class will implement the user interface.

 The names of **private** fields and some **public** members in your program don't need to match the names shown above as long as they obey the [naming conventions for this course](http://people.cs.ksu.edu/~rhowell/DataStructures/redirect/naming).
 However, in order for the unit test code to compile, all **public** members of the **Schedule**, **Worker**, **WorkerQueue**, and **DoublyLinkedListCell** classes must match those shown.